yangfcm/algorithm-js/readme.md

 - Test if curly braces in a string is matched - isbalanced.js
 - Missing Number: Take an unsorted array of unique numbers from to n and return the missing number in the sequence - missing.js

+`/leetcode` - Algorithm problems and solutions in `Leetcode`
+* Return indices of the two numbers whose sum equals to a target - `twoSum.js`
+* Remove vowels of a string - `removeVowels.js`

 ## Data structure problems content
 `/ds`
 - Implement a queue, which has enqueuing(equivalent to array.unshift())and dequeuing(equivalent to array.pop()) operation - queue.js